Small business invoice factoring

 From here you will need to consider how much of the unpaid invoices that the factoring company will advance you (usually 80%) and how quickly you can get the funds (usually between 24-48 hours).

-To help you consider which factoring company is best suited to you, we have reviewed three of the top UK small business invoice factoring companies.
+To help you consider which factoring company is best suited to you, we have reviewed some of the top UK small business invoice factoring companies and brokers.
 The table below contains a quick side-by-side comparison, with more information about company included further down.

 |Invoice Factor||Feature||Good for|